About Bradley Lane Project

 The goal was to add more colour in the local community to walls that would otherwise be blank or tagged with graffiti, with the hope of encouraging the positive benefits public art can have.

-Bradley Lane Project is now in its seventh year and attracts some of the best artistic talent from around New Zealand, displaying 25 outdoor murals in Bradley Lane and throughout the Glen Innes Town Centre.
+Bradley Lane Project is now in its eighth consecutive year and attracts some of the best artistic talent from around New Zealand, displaying 30 outdoor murals in Bradley Lane and throughout the Glen Innes Town Centre.

 The project now comprises three events over three consecutive days: the live painting of outdoor murals, an art exhibition, and artist talks.